This Side Gig Is Paw-fect for People Who Have to Pet All the Doggos

 If this sounds like you, then we’ve got a pretty sweet side gig for you.

-Rover, the nation’s largest online network of dog walkers, will help you get paid to walk dogs in your spare time!
+Rover, the nation’s largest online network of pet sitters and dog walkers, will help you get paid to walk dogs in your spare time!

 It’s sort of like Uber for dog walking in that you take requests in your area.
-You can accept walks that are ASAP, meaning you can arrive for the walk within 30 minutes, or accept a walk that’s scheduled for a later time.
+Depending on where you live, you can accept walks that are ASAP, meaning you can arrive for the walk within 30 minutes, or accept a walk that’s scheduled for a later time.

 And if you really hit it off with a pup and its owner, you can schedule ongoing walks with the same client.

-Dog walkers set their own rates and keep 80% of their earnings.
+Dog walkers set their own rates, and Rover keeps a small portion.

 Rover also has other opportunities for dog lovers to make money.